mikedatgeek/java-wiki/README.md

 # Java Wiki

-Helpful code I either created myself, found, or AI generated.
+Helpful code I either created myself, found, or was AI generated.

-Most of these will be issues I ran into during my day-to-day and some will be curiosity.
+Most of these are issues I ran into in my day-to-day and some will just be curiosity.